umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-basic-website/getting-started.md

 ## **What You Need**

 To begin this tutorial, you will need to download the [Custom Umbraco Template](https://umbra.co/Umbracotemplate).
-Clicking the link will automatically download the files to your device
+Clicking the link will automatically download the files to your device.

 ### Installing Umbraco